 Do you spend your free time after school, and maybe even your weekends, volunteering?
-You may not get any money from the work, but you could qualify for a scholarship that is awarded to those who better their community.
+You may not get any money from the work, but you may qualify for a scholarship awarded to those who volunteer and better their community.

 In total, the AXA Achievement Scholarship gives nearly $1.5 million to students who are working to improve their community.
-Granted by AXA, an insurance company, the awards included are for $2,500, $10,00, and $25,000 and winners’ schools will also receive $1,000 in grant money.
+Granted by AXA, an insurance company, the awards include $2,500, $10,00, and $25,000 amounts and winners’ school also receives $1,000 in grant money.

 To be eligible for the AXA Achievement Scholarship, you should first be able to demonstrate your ambition, determination, and respect for everyone in your life, including yourself and your community.
 Insurance is all about risk and the scholarship takes that into account too.
 You will be more likely to win if your community service does something to reduce risk in society.

 Another scholarship you’ll want to apply to if you volunteer is the Great Value Schools Scholarship.
 Awarding $1,500, the scholarship is given to students who learn and educate themselves through their community service and volunteer work.
 If you’ve learned something from your volunteering (which you most likely have!), you may qualify.

 In order to apply for the scholarship, you already have to be accepted to or attending college, completed 40 hours or more of volunteer work, and have a 3.0 GPA.
 You should also include the application form, two letters of recommendation, a cover letter, a resume, and an essay about your favorite volunteer project and how you learned from it.

 The Great Value School Scholarship is awarded in both Fall and Spring.
 To apply for the Fall award, applications are due on July 15th.
 For spring, November 15th.